 Figure 13

 The team began working with the GrabCut algorithm.
-Right away it worked better than several previous attempts, as seen in Figure 14.
+Immediately it worked better than several previous attempts, as seen in Figure 14.
 However, the goal was to have minimal user input at the kiosk or mobile application.
 To reduce the user interaction, the facial detection developed earlier was integrated with GrabCut to select the face based on the presence of the face.
-Although this approach seemed to work, it took quite a while to compute, especially on larger images (up to 6 minutes).
-This computation time was unacceptable.
+Although this approach seemed to work, it took quite a while to compute: up to six minutes on larger images.
+This computation time was deemed unacceptable.
 Because of the nature of this project, it was noted that for most test images uploaded by the team, the face comprises a majority of the total image.
 The GrabCut algorithm was modified to select the entire picture.
 This approach produced good results.
 Additionally, the team considered having an on screen box to help the user align his or her face correctly within the picture.
 At this point, it was determined to be unnecessary.